 What does it entail?

-Although this precedent may not be included within compliance or business regulations, it has become a standard for backup strategies and will enable your organization to get up and running in the event of a breach, and several other types of increasingly common threats that cause downtime.
+Although this precedent may not be discussed specifically within compliance or business regulations, it has become the minimum standard for backup strategies and will facilitate your recovery.
+It will get your organization back up and running in the event of a breach, and several other types of increasingly common threats that cause downtime.
 The 3 2 1 backup rule states that you should:

 - Have 3 copies of your data

-- Stored in 2 different types of media
+- Stored on 2 different types of media

 - With 1 backup kept off-site

-The beauty of this rule is that it's simple to understand and easy to maintain.
+The beauty of this rule is that it's simple for everyone understand and easy to maintain.
 It is one of the ways to ensure that backups are always restorable and that organizations always have a copy of their resources available during a disaster.

 The Benefits of 3 2 1

 Besides its simplicity, this rule has numerous other business benefits.
-For one, the redundancy ensures that even if one copy is destroyed or otherwise unavailable, there are others accessible.
-This will increase your organization's chances of getting your systems back online in a reasonable amount of time, and helps to mitigate the effects of a disaster.
+For one, the redundancy ensures that when one copy is destroyed or otherwise unavailable, there are other backup copies accessible.
+This will increase your organization's chances of getting your systems back online in a reasonable amount of time, and helps to mitigate the effects of such a disaster.